stocnet/MoNAn/README.md

 The example case uses synthetic data that represents mobility of 742 individuals between 17 organisations.
-The artificial data includes an edgelist, i.e. a list of origins and destinations of individuals sorted by origin.
+The artificial data includes an edgelist, i.e. a list of origins (column 1) and destinations (column 2) of all individuals sorted by origin.

 ``` r
 mobilityEdgelist[1:10,]